 - Grape sugar raises blood sugar levels quickly, but due to B vitamins and fiber, the effect is significantly reduced, so grapes have only a medium glycemic index and, together with the seeds in moderation, are also suitable for people with diabetes;

-- grape seeds contain beneficial unsaturated fatty acids, especially linoleic, oleic, and linolenic acid.
+- grape seeds contain beneficial unsaturated fatty acids, especially linoleic, oleic, and linolenic acids.
 They also have saturated palmitic and stearic acid.
 In folk medicine, crushed seeds are used to treat diarrhea;

 - grapes and seeds together inhibit cholesterol oxidation and prevent atherosclerosis;

-- proanthocyanins, which is the predominant antioxidant in seeds, prevents skin cancer and preserves youth and beauty;
+- proanthocyanins, which is the predominant antioxidant in seeds, prevent skin cancer and preserve youth and beauty;

 - raisins improve the blood and cleanse the body of all toxins and excess substances.